pnavaro/Brownian.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://pnavaro.github.io/Brownian.jl/dev)

 *I upgrade the package https://github.com/UniversityofWarwick/Brownian.jl to julia 1.6 but i am not sure it is working well.
-Please use it with caution.
-Pierre Navaro.*
+Please use it with caution.*

 The Julia `Brownian` package is aimed at providing a centralized repository of algorithms for simulating Brownian-based stochastic processes.
 More precisely, the package currently provides routines for random sampling from